California latest to sue drug companies over insulin prices

 “Nothing in our agreements prevents drug manufacturers from lowering the prices of their insulin products and we would welcome such action,” he said.
 “Allegations that we play any role in determining the prices charged by manufacturers are false.
 We plan to vigorously defend against this complaint.”

+A statement from Optum Rx said the company “welcomes the opportunity to show the California Office of the Attorney General, just as it has with other States Attorneys General, how we work every day to provide people with access to affordable drugs, including insulin.”

 Representatives for Eli Lilly and Sanofi did not respond to a request for comment.
 A representative for Novo Nordisk declined to comment on the lawsuit.
-But the company provided some “background information” saying the net prices for it insulin products have fallen in each of the past five years “in large part to the significant rebates and discounts manufacturers pay to ensure access for patients.”
+But the company provided some “background information” saying the net prices for its insulin products — the list price minus rebates and discounts — have fallen in each of the past five years “in large part to the significant rebates and discounts manufacturers pay to ensure access for patients.”

 Insulin is made by the pancreas and is used by the human body to convert the food we eat into energy.
 People who have diabetes don’t produce enough insulin.
 People with Type 1 diabetes must take insulin every day to survive.